6 Easy Ways To Boost A Major Bone Matrix Component That Prevents Fractures (The Medical Establishment Completely Ignores This!)

 You may have talked to your doctor about a nutritional approach, and perhaps you received a response that nutrients like those mentioned above are simply irrelevant.

 Savers are familiar with the crucial role the right nutrition plays in recapturing youthful bones.
 You know that collagen is a vital component of the bone matrix, and how to keep the collagen in your body in top shape.
 You are well ahead of the curve!

 The bottom line is, your bones need crucial nutrients and not toxic and dangerous prescription drugs.
-The Save Our Bones Program is structured around this concept, with an emphasis on alkalizing foods to balance your body’s pH.
+The Osteoporosis Reversal Program is structured around this concept, with an emphasis on alkalizing foods to balance your body’s pH.

 In the Program’s Blueprint, you’ll find extensive lists of nutrient-rich foods and dozens of scientific studies that confirm how and why those foods are essential for nourishing and building quality bone.
 You’ll also find a complete list of Foundation Supplements.
 In addition to the Blueprint, the Save Our Bone Program also includes the Calendar, the Glossary, the Recipe Sampler, the Missing Link, Doctor Dialogues, printable Sheets, and the bonus 44 Bone Health Do’s And Don’ts.